chews0n/super-duper-octo-fiesta/assignment_2/README.md

 3. Mean Temp
 4. Total Precipitation
 5. Snow on Ground
-6. Direction of Max Gust
-7. Speed of Max Gust
-8. Not included in the CSV files, but please use the max temperature of the previous day as another feature
+6. Not included in the CSV files, but please use the max temperature of the previous day as another feature

 Target should be:
 1. Max Temp of the current day